nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

 - `model` with the consumer product or system name
 - `version` with the version number of the consumer product or system

-The [Device](https://www.hl7.org/fhir/STU3/device.html){:target="_blank"} resource populated in this claim is a minimally populated resource to convey key details for audit, conforming to the base STU3 FHIR resources definition, and is not required to conform to a GP Connect FHIR resource profile.
+The [Device](https://www.hl7.org/fhir/STU3/device.html){:target="_blank"} resource populated in this claim is a minimally populated resource to convey key details for audit, conforming to the base STU3 FHIR resources definition.

 **Example**: